Skip to content

 Boot space

-The boot is a claimed 380 litres, which is almost exactly on par with the cargo area in the Audi A3 and larger on paper than the A-Class.
+Before the 2025 facelift, the boot in the BMW 1 Series was 380 litres, which is almost exactly on par with the cargo area in the Audi A3 and larger on paper than the A-Class.
 However, in practice, the BMW’s boot feels a little less spacious because of the higher floor level.
 Loading items, at least, is easy thanks to the wide boot opening with minimal intrusion from the brake light units.